 The 15 modules that residents complete include eight modules designed to fit into three-month rotations.
-During these rotations, the resident will concentrate in-depth on a particular topic.
+During these rotations, the resident concentrates in-depth on a particular topic.
 Each rotation's topic builds on the previous rotation topic.
-The resident will be advised by a physicist who has a depth of knowledge specific to the topic at hand.
+The resident is advised by a physicist who has a depth of knowledge specific to the topic at hand.

 Grading or evaluation